perevalovds/ofxWinMenu/README.md

 Resedit will add additional control IDs to resource.h starting at 40000 and can include duplicate ID values.
 Check and edit resource.h as necessary.

-### Binaries

-Binaries are included to illustrate the function of ofxWinMenu before building the project.

 ### Copyright

 ofxWinMenu - Copyright (C) 2016 Lynn Jarvis [http://spout.zeal.co/](http://spout.zeal.co/)